-MVSA Architects and Architectenbureau J. van Stigt will be preserving the nature of the existing historic building, while adding a spectacular glass roof and a new wing.
+MVSA Architects and Architectenbureau J. van Stigt are preserving the character of the existing historic building with the addition of a spectacular glass roof and a new wing.
 The emphasis will be on encounters, studying and interaction.
 Alongside the UvA's teaching activities, the new University Library will therefore constitute one of the two main pillars of the campus.

-In the atrium, we will offer space for events and/or exhibitions for anyone who is interested in science and culture.
+In the atrium, we will offer space for events, debate and exhibitions for anyone who is interested in science and culture.

 In the new University Library, a team of employees will be ready to serve all visitors.
 Library staff and information and collection specialists will support the students and staff, helping them to consult collections and find the right sources.
 Specialists in the areas of open access, publishing and copyright will also be available.

-You can study individually in securable one-person study booths and in quiet study areas where, together with other students, you can concentrate at reading tables or tables along the windows.
+You can study individually in lockable single rooms and in quiet study areas in which, together with other students, you can concentrate at reading tables or tables along the window.
 Some of the study spaces are equipped with desktop PCs.
 The former hospital wards of the Tweede Chirurgische Kliniek building are being converted into atmospheric reading rooms with bookcases all the way up to the ceiling.

-The listed anatomical theatre of the former hospital is being transformed into an unusual and prestigious room for lectures and events as well as teaching activities.
-The anatomical theatre can also be used as a cinema.
+The listed anatomical theatre of the former hospital is being transformed into a representative teaching room.
+Classes and lectures will be given here, and we can also organise events or film evenings.

 The library offers various types of study areas: quiet places where students can concentrate and various spaces for discussion, group work and brainstorming.
 All four collaboration rooms have mobile screens, whiteboards and flexible furniture.
 The collaboration room in the new wing is adjacent to a roof terrace.
 This terrace with roof garden offers fantastic views over the city centre.

 The signature corridor structure of the old hospital and the terrazzo floor are elements that will be preserved during the renovation.
 The corridors will feature study spaces and bookcases.
-In this way, historical and contemporary elements are being interwoven to form a single appealing building.
+In this way, historical and contemporary elements are being interwoven into a single appealing building.